smithhe/EcommerceApp/docs/Docfx/getting-started.md

             "Password": "CHANGEME"
         },
         "MailSettings": {
-            "Host": "mailhog",
+            "Host": "localhost",
             "Port": 1025,
             "UserName": "CHANGEME",
             "Password": "CHANGEME"
         }
     }
     ```
-8) (Mailhog Only) Update the `MailServiceRegistration.cs` file so it looks like this
+8) (Mailhog Only) Update the `MailServiceRegistration.cs` file under the `Ecommerce.Mail` class library project so it looks like this
     ```csharp
     //Use for local testing with MailHog
     SmtpClient client = new SmtpClient
     {
         EnableSsl = false,
         Port = 1025,
-        Host = "mailhog"
+        Host = "localhost"
     };

     //Use for sending emails with a real SMTP server